Last updated on April 28, 2021

 Each month, people and businesses in the U.S. make hundreds of thousands of searches for remodeling services online.
-Imagine how many of those searches relate to jobs in your area.
-So, how are those people going to find your remodeling business?
+Imagine how many of those searches come from people in your area.
+So, how are these prospects going to find your remodeling business?

 The short answer is: SEO!

 You may have already heard that certain attributes matter more to ranking higher on Google while, in fact, there are more than 200 of them, and they are all important.
-So, if you want to take full advantage of your online presence and the number of leads it can generate for you, and not just deal with keywords and landing pages, you may want to consider investing in small business SEO services.
-Before you do that, however, it is best that you understand what that investment in SEO is all about.
+So, if you want to take full advantage of your online presence and the number of roofing leads it can generate for you, and not just deal with keywords and landing pages, you may want to consider investing in small business SEO services.
+Before you do that, however, you need to understand what that investment in SEO is all about.

-It’s not all about search engines, it’s about people, too.
+It’s not just about search engines, it’s about people, too.
 So, how do you optimize for great user experience?

 #1 Be a Trustworthy Source